magneticstain/PrivyPaste/README.md

         define('DB_PASS', 'testpassword1');
 ```

+#### PKI Settings
+*NOTE: this step is only needed if you generated your own certificates.
+If you generated them via the installer, everything is already setup.*
+If you generated the certificates on your own, move them to the certificate folder for PrivyPaste (`/opt/privypaste/certs/`) and set the correct permissions.
+After that, you can either rename them
+to `public_key.pem` and `private_key.pem` and no additional configuration is needed or you can update the PKI configuration file with the names of your certificates.

+The PKI config file is located at `/opt/privypaste/web/PrivyPaste/conf/pki.php`.
+Update each filename string to reflect your certificates and PKI configuration should be complete.

-Once this is complete, you should be able to point your browser at this server and access the application.
+At this point, you should be able to point your browser at this server and access the application.
 The URL will be in the format `http(s)://pp.example.com/PrivyPaste/`.

 ## Usage
 Once you have the PrivyPaste webapp completely installed, browse to the URL that you have configured and you should see the home page.
 This is where new pastes are submitted, along with other various info.